garrandall/popular-music-data/tracks/head-to-toe-lisa-lisa-and-cult-jam.md

 Got to tell you, darling

-Ooh, baby
+Oh baby
 I think I love you
 From head to toe

-Ooh, baby
+Oh baby
 I think I love you
 From head to toe

-Ooh, baby
+Oh baby
 I think I love you
 You got to know

-Ooh, baby
+Oh baby
 I think I love you
 From head to toe